First female, black astronauts for NASA moon mission

-NASA has named the first woman and the first African American ever assigned as astronauts to a lunar mission.
+NASA has named the first woman and the first African-American to be assigned as astronauts to a lunar mission.

-The history-making oair was intoduced as part of a four-member team chosen to fly as early as next year on the first crewed voyage around the moon in more than 50 years.
+The history-making pair was intoduced as part of a four-member team chosen to fly as early as 2024 on the first crewed voyage around the moon in more than 50 years.

-Christina Koch, an engineer who already holds the record for the longest continuous spaceflight by a woman, was named as a mission specialist, along with Victor Glover, a US Navy aviator, who was selected as the Artemis II pilot.
+Christina Koch, an engineer who already holds the record for the longest continuous spaceflight by a woman, was named as a mission specialist, while Victor Glover, a US Navy aviator, was selected as the Artemis II pilot.

-Mr Glover, who was part of the second crewed flight of a SpaceX Crew Dragon capsule, would become the first astronaut of colour ever to be sent on a lunar mission.
+Captain Glover, who was part of the second crewed flight of a SpaceX Crew Dragon capsule, would become the first astronaut of colour to be sent on a lunar mission.

-The Artemis II quartet were introduced at a televised news conference in Houston at the Johnson Space Center, NASA’s mission control base.
+The Artemis II quartet were introduced at a televised news conference in Houston at the Johnson Space Centre, NASA’s mission control base.

 Artemis II will mark the debut crewed flight – but not the first lunar landing – of an Apollo successor program aimed at returning astronauts to the moon’s surface later this decade.